 One of the presentation skills you’ll need to master is responding to questions effectively.
 Some presenters dread getting questions because they’re scared that someone will bring up a point they can’t address.
-Because of this apprehension, they can easily come across as defensive and unknowingly create a communication barrier.
+Because of this apprehension, they may come across as defensive, unknowingly creating a communication barrier.

 Your presentation skills will greatly improve if you accept that questions are an essential part of any form of communication.
 Individuals take in and process information differently.
 No matter how much preparation you put into your presentation, it’s perfectly natural that a few people would want some points clarified.

 It’s not because you were unclear or because your audience simply can’t understand where you’re coming from.